 Your spouse, ’til death do you part… or not…

-But we’re in the 21st century, people.
-Partnerships in this day and age don’t come one-size-fits-all anymore.
+We’re in the 21st century and partnerships in this day and age don’t come as one-size-fits-all anymore.

-If you’re not officially married, or in a legally-recognised civil partnership, your policy will not cover your significant other by default.
-But no worries—you can add them as an ‘additional insured‘ for an extra cost.
+Your policy will cover you and any additional housemate as long as you add them as an ‘additional insured‘ for an extra cost.
 If you go down this route, just keep in mind that it may be cheaper (and easier) for each of you to get your own insurance policy.

 Kids under your own roof and at uni